 I'm having trouble finding good leg exercises to vary my routine..reason being, my knees hinder me to some degree.... normally I use a leg press for 5 sets (12 reps, 10 reps, 8 reps, 6 reps, ....gradually increasing weight then 12 reps with a weight that will only allow me to do 12...and I think that my legs are strong for a 53 year old woman.
 I'm pressing about 360 for 12 reps on this particular leg press...) finishing with the leg extension for 12 reps....that covers the quads.
 My problem is my knees....mainly the right one....under the knee cap...I can't do lunges, quads, sissy squats, or any of that stuff....even the leg extension isn't my favorite and can bother my knee as the weight gets higher...I have been told that I COULD do those exercises if I didn't allow the knee to go past a 90% angle, but I haven't been able to do them without some degree of pain....I need ideas....

-You might want to consider setting an appointment with a sports medicine doctor or an orthopedic physician to explore your treatment options in an effort to restore the full use of your knee.
-If your issue is not too serious, they will likely refer you to a physical therapist for treatment with specialized exercises.
+It's likely you have Patellofemoral Pain Syndrome.
+However, you might want to consider setting an appointment with a sports medicine doctor or an orthopedic physician to get a proper diagnosis and to explore your treatment options in an effort to restore the full use of your knee.
+If your issue is not too serious, they will likely refer you to a physical therapist for treatment with specialized exercises, typically specific strengthening and flexibility exercises depending on your particular case.
 Keep in mind, many insurance plans require you to be referred by a general practitioner who sometimes are not well versed in these sort of orthopedic issues.

 Consequently, with the feet placed higher during a leg press, the quadriceps are exercised less.
-If this technique is used, find the minimum height that you feel no pain.
-Likewise, find the greatest range of motion with a reasonable resistance that does not irritate your injury.
-Then progressively move up in very small increments every week or so, as long as there is no sign of pain.
+If this technique is used, either find the minimum height that you feel no pain or find the greatest range of motion with a reasonable resistance that does not irritate your injury.
+The goal then will be to progressively increase the resistance in very small increments every week or so, as long as there is no sign of pain.
 Obviously, there will be interaction between your foot placement, range of motion, and the resistance used.
 Some individuals who experience knee pain during full range squats and leg presses do fine with Deadlifts since the knees do not bend as sharply.

 I can suggest educating yourself about your injury.
 One starting place on the internet is the Merck Manual (see medical links).
-Realizing I am not an expert in diagnosing injuries, my best guess is you are suffering from Patellofemoral Pain.
-Therapy may include specific stretches and exercises, anti-inflammatory medication, and later, as your injury begins to heal, the introduction of weight training exercises with light weights, progressing slowly in resistance.
 Take care of even minor injuries as they can sometimes get worse if you ignore them.
 Also see Dealing with Injuries and Sports Injury First Aid.

 Glute Exercises with Bum Knee